NO LESS: Novel Opportunities for Light Exotic Searches at the SPS: BDF detector options

-From the geometrical perspective, the signal acceptance can be increased in two ways: by extending the decay volume and by increasing the angular acceptance.
+From a geometrical perspective, the signal acceptance can be increased in two ways: by extending the decay volume and by increasing the angular acceptance.
 The impact of different choices is detailed in the appendices, here we describe the most sensitive configuration, denoted as \textbf{BDF 3a}.

-The 17.69\,m long NA62 RICH detector can be removed at the cost of the loss of the $\pi$, $K$, and $p$ separation, which is currently possible in certain momentum ranges at NA62.
-The spectrometer can then be accordingly placed closer to the calorimeter system, with the last STRAW station at approximately the location of the RICH mirror.
-Furthermore, we assume a possible 30\% reduction in the distances between the 4 STRAW stations, increasing the size of the decay volume by an additional 10.61\,m compared to the \textbf{BDF 0} configuration.
+The 17.69\,m long NA62 RICH detector can be removed at the cost of losing the $\pi$, $K$, and $p$ separation, which is currently possible in certain momentum ranges at NA62.
+The NA62 STRAW spectrometer can then be accordingly placed closer to the calorimeter system, with the last STRAW station at approximately the location of the RICH mirror.
+Furthermore, we assume a possible 30\% reduction in the distances between the 4 STRAW stations, increasing the length of the decay volume by an additional 10.61\,m compared to the \textbf{BDF 0} configuration.

 The detector locations can be compared to the \textbf{BDF 0} layout in Fig.~\ref{fig:BDF03a}.
 The impact of the geometry adjustment on the signal yield for direct and meson-mediated production processes can be seen in Fig.~\ref{fig:bd3}.